JordiCorbilla/github-actions/README.md

 # Github Actions

-## GitHub Actions to publish Artifacts.
+## GitHub Actions to publish .net core artifacts.

 In this article you'll find how easy and simple it is to generate your .net core artifacts (binaries) using Github Actions.